davidyell/CakePHP-CssSafeSlug/README.md

   Unsafe css: "99-ways-to-solve-a-puzzle"
   Safe: "ninety-nine-ways-to-solve-a-puzzle"
 ```
 ## Usage
 You will need to put the code in your `app/Plugin/CssSafeSlug`, and load the plugin in your `app/bootstrap.php` using `CakePlugin::load('CssSafeSlug');`.

+It is also available on Composer. `composer require davidyell/css-safe-slug`

 You can call the helper in your view.